phreeza/manuscript_axon_potentials/doc/manuscript.md

 high-frequency components of the EFP.
 Both appear to be related to anatomy, though each in a different way.
 Together, these relationships suggest that the particular branching and terminating structure of the axon bundle gives rise to the dipolar field potential.

+*Effects of anatomy on distance scaling behaviour of EFPs*

 Because dipolar fields are associated with a longer spatial reach than the quadrupolar fields typically associated with axonal spikes, we decided to investigate the effect that axon structure has on the spatial reach of the frequency components ([@fig:distscaling]).
 To do this we performed a further simulation of an axon bundle.
 In this case we simulated two versions of the axon bundle, one containing a projection zone with bifurcations, and one Without bifurcations in which a fixed number of fibers arrives and then terminates.

-To avoid confounding effects in the spatial reach of the potentials, we omitted the radial fanning out of the bundle in the projection zone used in the simulation of [@fig:bigtree].
+To avoid confounding effects in the spatial reach of the potentials, and afford better analytic tractability, we transitioned to a simplified model of the axon bundle.
+This model omitted the radial fanning out of the bundle in the projection zone used in the simulation of [@fig:bigtree].
+Furthermore, the simplified model discarded the detailed conductance-based simulation of the membrane potential, and instead assumed a given membrane potential travelling along the axon trunk with constant propagation velocity.
+Using linear cable theory, it was then possible to calculate the membrane currents necessary for determination of the EFP.
+The simplified model also allowed us to consider a continuous fiber density instead of simulating discrete bifurcations and bifurcations.
+All following simulations are based on this simplified model.

 The dipole-like component observed in [@fig:bigtree] had it's dipole axis aligned with the axon trunk.
 We therefore expect the field potential to decay